hshubio/dashboard/README.md

 It is essential to lock down MySQL and have the servers communicate over a VPN/Backplane network (such as ZeroTier).

+All of the tables are listed in etc/tables.sql

 The TODO list for setting up Dashboard is:
 * Setup your web server and PHP (we run PHP 7.4)
 * `cd etc && cp config.sample.php config.php && vim config.php`